 What I wish I knew before getting a French Bulldog?

-Expect high lifetime costs, lifelong allergy management, and the need for strict weight control to protect their airway.
+Expect high lifetime costs ($2,800/year), lifelong allergy management, and the need for strict weight control to protect their airway.
+Diet journal from day one is essential.

 Is grain-free dangerous?

-Grain-free diets with legumes are linked to heart issues.
-Only use them under vet supervision and choose grain-free brands backed by feeding trials.
+Grain-free diets with legumes are linked to heart issues (DCM).
+Only use them under vet supervision and choose grain-free brands backed by AAFCO feeding trials.
+FDA 2025 data shows 512 Frenchies affected.

 How do I stop flatulence?